Flutterando/modular/doc/docs/flutter_modular/module.md

 :::tip TIP

-It is important to remember that when adding a property in **ModuleRoute**, ALL the child routes inherited this behavior.
+It's important to remember that when adding a property in **ModuleRoute**, ALL child routes inherited this behavior.
 For example, if you add *TransitionType.fadeIn* to the *transition* property, the child routes will also have their *transition* property changed to the same *transition* type.
 Although, if you define a property on the child route of a **ModuleRoute**, the child route will ignore its module change and keep the value defined in the child.